sophieroux/PopulationModelingFramework/README.md

 A per-source MLP processes each AGN's features, followed by a selection of sources with the highest neutrino count and an aggregation network that maps the full catalog to a latent distribution $q(\mathbf{z} \mid \mathbf{x}) = \mathcal{N}(\mu, \sigma^2)$.

 - **Architecture Details**:
-Per-source MLP (4→8→8→8→4) encodes each source independently → top-1000 selection by observed counts → flatten & reduce (5000→256 via Linear+ReLU) → BN+Dropout bridge → 8 pre-activated ResNet blocks (BN→ReLU→Linear→Dropout, dim 256, hidden 512) → Linear output to [μ, log σ²] (~8.8M params)
+Per-source MLP (4 → 8 → 8 → 8 → 4) encodes each source independently → top-1000 selection by observed counts → flatten & reduce (5000 → 256 via Linear + ReLU) → BN + Dropout bridge → 8 pre-activated ResNet blocks (BN → ReLU → Linear → Dropout, dim 256, hidden 512) → Linear output to [μ, log σ²] (~ 8.8M params)

 ### Training the Network: Loss Functions